Skip to Main Content

 Industry

 Minimal confirmed information about the live music venue known as Industry can be easily found.
 As noted within the Action House entry within this LibGuide, the venue is believed to have been opened by music entrepreneur Phil Basile, who had managed the band Vanilla Fudge.
-Per online commenters, it is believed to have been in Island Park on Long Beach Road, "2 blocks north of the train station."
-As referenced within the Action House entry of this LibGuide, this venue may have been located in the same spot as Rockpile (believed to be set in the same location as The Action House) and Speaks.
+It is widely believed to have been located in the same spot as Rockpile (believed to be set in the same location as The Action House and Speaks) at 50 Broadway; more information about its location can be found here.

-Among the notable artists documented to have been seen at Industry are Erasure, Monster Magnet, White Zombie (whose frontman Rob Zombie has since performed shows at the Jones Beach Amphitheater and Nassau Coliseum), The Misfits (a group which has been headlining arenas and festivals since regrouping with frontman Glenn Danzig), The Melvins, Helmet, Life Of Agony, Sevendust, Snot, Machine Head, L.A.
+Among the notable artists documented to have been seen at Industry are Marky Mark (Mark Wahlberg), Erasure, Monster Magnet, White Zombie (whose frontman Rob Zombie has since performed shows at the Jones Beach Amphitheater and Nassau Coliseum), The Misfits (a group which has been headlining arenas and festivals since regrouping with frontman Glenn Danzig), The Melvins, Helmet, Life Of Agony, Sevendust, Snot, Machine Head, L.A.
 Guns (whose bassist Kelly Nickels has Long Island roots), (hed) p.e., Coal Chamber, Biohazard, Clutch, and Slaughter.
+Photos of Marky Mark performing at Industry in 1993 can be seen here.

 White Zombie t-shirt showing the Industry concert date: